Got shot? No problem

 And I’m damn determined to figure out exactly where that line is.

-See, it’s 2024.
 Almost everything is digitalized in one way or another.
-There’s barely a person left who isn’t, is in one way or another, plugged in and online at all times.
-You’re able to reach a near-infinite amount of people just by pressing a few buttons without even having to leave the comfort of your couch.
+There’s barely a person left who isn’t, in one way or another, plugged in and online at all times.
+You can reach a near-infinite number of people just by pressing a few buttons without even having to leave the comfort of your couch.

 Before I continue, let’s look at how current-day online marketing (for independent creators and entrepreneurs) is mostly done